-Asherman syndrome is a condition that you can develop that affects women.
-It falls in the class of rare gynecological diseases, which affect the female reproductive system.
+Asherman syndrome is a condition that affects women's reproductive system.
 The condition develops as scar tissue in either the uterus or cervix.
-The scar tissue causes the walls of the uterus to become thicker.
-They take up more space than usual, making the size of the uterus smaller.
+The scar tissue causes fibrous bands between the wall of the uterus to become thicker.
+The bands take up more space than usual, making the size of the uterus smaller.

 In extreme cases, the walls can fuse together.
 The syndrome is also sometimes referred to as intrauterine adhesions.
 It’s hard to say how often Asherman syndrome occurs as it’s not always diagnosed.